 Before retraining to be a psychotherapist I worked mainly in software teams as an analyst in a few well known companies, including Canada Life, Vhi, IBM and Microsoft.
 My original bachelors degree is in philosophy from UCD.

-I work as a humanistic and integrative counsellor and psychotherapist and I am fully accredited with the IACP (Irish Association for Counselling and Psychotherapy).
+I am a fully accredited member of the IACP (Irish Association for Counselling and Psychotherapy).